 Shopping in Cairo is fun and distinctive, characterised by market haggling and the pursuit of antiques, or at least, souvenirs that look like antiques.
 Many visitors to this vibrant city will have a wonderful time just wandering through the souks (markets) taking in the diverse sights, sounds and smells.

-Popular souvenirs in Cairo include painted papyrus scrolls embellished with hieroglyphics, copper and bronze items, jewellery, carpets and leather goods from bags and belts to full-length jackets, which can be found away from the main tourist drags.
+Popular souvenirs in Cairo include painted papyrus scrolls embellished with hieroglyphics, copper and bronze items, jewellery, carpets and leather goods, which can be found away from the main tourist drags.
 The quality is normally excellent.
 The Wekalet al-Balah is a must for lovers of beautiful fabrics and Egyptian cotton.

 Most shops opening hours depend on the season and shops in tourist areas generally keep longer hours.
 The majority of stores open at 9am and close at 7pm during the winter months, while during the summer stores often stay open later but close for an extended lunch hour during the day.
 Opening hours during summer are usually about 9am to 1pm and 4pm to 9pm.
 During Ramadan opening times can be disrupted.

 Become our Cairo Travel Expert